LCC-CIT/CS295N-Example-BookReviews/README.md

   A quiz class and quiz view were added.
 Unit tests for the quiz class and for two of the review methods were added.
 - 6-Database
   A database and Entity Framework were added.
 The book review entered by the user is now stored in the database.
-- 7-RepositoryPattern
-  The a ReviewRepository was added and the ReviewController was refactored to use it.
-A FakeReviewRepository was added and unit tests were written that use it.